bbc/peaks.js/doc/API.md

     // Show or hide the axis label timestamps
     showAxisLabels: true,

+    // Height of the axis markers at the top of the waveform
+    axisTopMarkerHeight: 10,

+    // Height of the axis markers at the top of the waveform
+    axisBottomMarkerHeight: 10,

     // Font family for axis labels, playhead, and point and segment markers
     fontFamily: 'sans-serif',